muhamed-hassan/references-in-english/README.md

 ***

-**`FYA / FYI:`** Regardless that the English is a global language, there is no need to reach to the mastery-level in it except if you have a bachelor-degree and your job requires interacting with foriegns who do not speak your native language using an official channels of your government.
+**`FYA / FYI:`** Regardless that the English is a global language, there is no need to reach to the mastery-level in it except if your legal-job requires interacting with foriegns who do not speak your native language using an official channels of your government.
 Not the current fucken bullshit misery in multi-national corporations that are full of thugs.

 ***